mdenomy/intro-design-workshop/README.md

 Bank still isn't making enough money.
 Decides to charge an online banking fee.

 Decide to use a generic flat fee, since nothing really special about the online banking fee, i.e. doesn't check that we used it or how often we used it

+## Iteration 10
+Before we get into integrating more fees, something has been bugging me.
+I don't like the name 'apply' on the Fees.
+It isn't really applying anything.
+Naming things is important, especially when defining your interfaces.
+How about calculate, that suits me better.